BenSwennen/code-snippets/README.md

 # code-snippets

-Collection of useful code-snippets for Atom
+Collection of useful code-snippets for VSCode